STINGING INSECT GUIDE

 - Why do I have cicada killers every summer?

-Sources consulted for this fact sheet include the posthumously published comprehensive biology of Sphecius by Howard Ensign Evans, Oklahoma State University Extension species account, Louisiana State University AgCenter species account (with specific address of the murder hornet confusion), Purdue University Extension (E-254), the Smithsonian Institution's species documentation, University of Florida IFAS EENY295 publication, and peer-reviewed research by Lin (1963, Behaviour), Eason et al. (1999, Animal Behaviour) on territorial landmark use, Coelho and Holliday (2001, Journal of Insect Behavior) on size and mate competition, and the Journal of Natural History paper on male territoriality (2016).
-The Schmidt Sting Pain Index rating reflects Schmidt (The Sting of the Wild, 2016).
+We’ve consulted a variety of sources for this information, including the comprehensive biology of Sphecius by Howard Ensign Evans, the Oklahoma State University Extension species account, and the Louisiana State University AgCenter's address on the murder hornet confusion.
+Other references include Purdue University Extension's E-254, the Smithsonian Institution's species documentation, and the University of Florida IFAS EENY295 publication.
+We also looked at peer-reviewed research by Lin (1963, Behaviour), Eason et al. (1999, Animal Behaviour) on territorial landmark use, Coelho and Holliday (2001, Journal of Insect Behavior) regarding size and mate competition, and a 2016 Journal of Natural History paper on male territoriality.
+The Schmidt Sting Pain Index rating is according to Schmidt (The Sting of the Wild, 2016).